-France’s development policy follows the framework established by the international community, particularly the 2030 Agenda for Sustainable Development.
-This agenda was adopted in September 2015 by the United Nations General Assembly, the Paris Climate Agreement and the Addis Ababa Action Agenda on Financing for Development.
-It is also part of the 2017 European Consensus on Development.
+France’s development policy is in line with the framework established by the international community, particularly the 2030 Agenda for Sustainable Development, which was adopted in September 2015 by the United Nations General Assembly, the Paris Climate Agreement, and the Addis Ababa Action Agenda on Financing for Development.
+It is also part of the new European Consensus on Development, adopted in 2017.

-The main objectives of France’s development policy are defined in a law passed in 2014 (in French, Act no. 2014-773 on guidelines and programming regarding development policy and international solidarity (LOP-DSI) of 7 July 2014).
-They are reviewed and redefined by the Committee on International Cooperation and Development (CICID), chaired by the Prime Minister and that brings together the Ministers across the different Ministries who deal with international solidarity.
+The main strategic objectives and guidelines of France’s development policy are set out by Act no. 2014-773 on guidelines and programming regarding development policy and international solidarity (LOP-DSI) of 7 July 2014, (in French), as well as by successive decisions by the French Interministerial Committee on International Cooperation and Development (CICID), chaired by the Prime Minister and bringing together the Ministers dealing with international solidarity.

-It set out five priorities that contribute to inequality in the world : international stability ; climate ; education ; gender equality and health.
+It set out five thematic priorities in order to take action on the underlying factors of inequality in the world: international stability; climate; education; gender equality and health.

-It also stated that 0.55% of gross national income (GNI) would be allocated to official development assistance (ODA) by 2022.
-This would be achieved through an increase in donations and bilateral assistance, as well as benefitting more civil society and humanitarian organizations.
+It began adjusting French development policy so that 0.55% of gross national income (GNI) would be allocated to official development assistance (ODA) by 2022, as a result of an increase in grants and bilateral assistance, with a larger proportion of this assistance passing through civil society and humanitarian organizations.

-On the whole, Africa will be the main beneficiary of these efforts, with 19 priority countries, all classed as Least Developed Countries.
+On the whole, Africa will be the main beneficiary of these efforts, with 19 priority countries, all classed as Least Developed Countries (LDCs).